 If office web apps is enabled for your SharePoint environment, You must suppress it for Excel files in order to enable Excel services.
 Run these cmdlets to suppress Excel Office Web Application.

 New-SPWOPISuppressionSetting -Extension "XLSX" -Action "view" New-SPWOPISuppressionSetting -Extension "XLS" -Action "view" #To Check current suppression settings: Get-SPWOPISuppressionSetting #To Revert : Remove-SPWOPISuppressionSetting -Extension "XLSX" -Action "view" #Remove-SPWOPISuppressionSetting -Extension "XLS" -Action "view"

 From now on, opening any Excel file in SharePoint should launch Excel Services, instead of Excel Web Apps.
-Watch out the URL when you launch any Excel file from SharePoint.
+Watch out for the URL when you launch any Excel file from SharePoint.
 It should be something like “/_layouts/15/xlviewer.aspx” Instead of “/_layouts/15/WopiFrame.aspx”

 Step 5: Configure Trusted File Locations

-The final step to complete configuring Excel services is to add trusted file location.
+The final step to complete configuring Excel services is to add a trusted file location.
 Here is how:

 - Navigate to Central Administration >> Application management >> Click on “Manage Service Applications” link